Augmentation varieties and disk potentials II: Classification results

 \section{Classification results}

-In this section, we carry out a classification of disks in certain situations that allow us to make partial computations of the differential in Legendrian contact homology introduced in the next section.
+In this section, we carry out a classification of holomorphic disks that allows us to partially compute certain differentials in the Legendrian contact homology, which will be introduced in the next section.
 For example, we wish to compute the image of the differential on degree one generators in the case of Legendrian lifts of Lagrangian torus orbits in toric varieties.